The truth about one of the most mismanaged & discriminative anti-vox populi boroughs in England.

 Cash strapped Oldham Council has agreed to allocate £312,500 to the AGMA GM Broadband project on proviso the other 7 Greater Manchester local authorities do the same.
 I very much doubt equality of payment contribution will result in equality of service provision or share allocation of external funding as the object is to supply high speed broadband where industry providers have no plans to extend networks.

-16 & 64 at every level from NVQ level 2 to level 4 & higher
+People aged between 16 & 64 at every level from NVQ level 2 to level 4

 Source ONS 29/11/2013